spiral/docs/orm/relations.md

 ]
 ```

-Once done, you can get access to such relation using __get method of User model, relation will automatically construct instance of Profile if it does not exists.
-In addition you can notice that HAS_ONE is stated as EMBEDDED_RELATION by default, this means that when such relation is loaded Record will validate and save with it's parent, as result we can do that:
+Once done, you can get access to such relation using `__get` method of User model, relation will automatically construct instance of Profile if it does not exists.
+In addition you can notice that HAS_ONE is stated as EMBEDDED_RELATION by default, this means that such relation will validated and saved with it's parent (if it was previously loaded), as result we can do that:

 ```php
 $user = User::findByPK(1);